michaeljamescarne/property-fee-calculator/PR_NEXTJS_16_UPGRADE.md

 **File:** `lib/cache/utils.ts`

 **Review Points:**
-- Cache tag constants are consistent
+- Cache tag constants are consistent and properly typed
-- Revalidation functions work correctly
+- Revalidation should be done directly in route handlers (see example in file)
 - Type safety is maintained

+**Note:** `revalidateTag()` can only be called from route handlers or server actions, not from utility functions.
+The cache utils file now only exports constants for consistency.

 ---